Best Chicago brewery tours

 Tours: Wednesdays and Thursdays at 6pm; Fridays at 6 and 7pm; Saturdays at 3, 4, 5 and 6pm; Sundays at 2, 3 and 4pm. $10.

 At Begyle, things are laid-back, with no line and a small crowd.
 The founders lead the 90-minute tours themselves, and they'll take you from the origins of the business (in front of the pedicab where the idea for the brewery was conceived) to their efforts to create the city’s first community-supported brewery.
 See those shaking flasks you see in the corner?
 Those are beer science experiments.
 Begyle employs a microbiologist to conduct beer testing and the shaking speeds up fermentation, which allows Begyle to test its beers sooner.

-Booze included: You'll get three pours of a rotating variety and a 13oz Begyle goblet to keep.
-Since Begyle constantly rotates through new beers, you’re likely to find one that you haven’t had yet.
+Booze included: You'll get three pours of a rotating variety and a 13-ounce Begyle goblet to keep.

 Located in Warrenville, Two Brothers offers a straightforward tour, taking you through the brewing process and highlighting the tanks, canning lines and barrels.
 It’s a good tour for anyone who wants a primer on beer-making, and at 45 minutes, it’s just a quick break from drinking (and enjoying some housemade beer cheese) in the attached Tap House.
 The tour ends there, where you’ll find your free beer samples waiting for you.